Alek99/Integer-Linear-Programming-Transportation-Solver/README.md

 ![alt text](https://github.com/Alek99/Integer-Linear-Programming-Transportation-Solver/blob/master/Screen%20Shot%202019-12-17%20at%2012.50.20%20AM.png)

 Note that the 2 factor in the first term comes from the fact that the car driver expends 2 the amount of energy as a TA.

+# TeamFav's Solution
+# Modification of Christofides’ Algorithm
+implementing a solution to this problem span Christofides’ Approximation algorithm for Traveling Salesman Problem (if such a reduction for Traveling Salesman is found to be useful).
+We believe this algorithm to be sound when finding an approximate cyclic path of the car ride as it approximates the optimal solution by a factor of 3/2.
+As Traveling Salesman is run on a complete graph we would add the missing edges by calculating a heuristic determined by the all-pairs shortest paths algorithm.
+We believe this heuristic to be good in order to account for and minimize walking distance given the dropoff location.
+If there exists a Hamiltonian cycle of locations that covers at least one location corresponding to a shortest path pair (either a TA’s home or dropoff location (a problem that can be reduced to metric TSP), a highly optimal approximate solution can be inferred.
+Utilizing ILP
+We took a modified ILP approach using Gurobi’s ILP solver.
+With Integer Linear Programming being reduced to Metric TSP, we can write the specification and proceed with the reduction accordingly:
+1. The objective function would directly mirror the minimization of the cost function of the factored sum of the driver’s path and the sum of TA’s walking distance covered.
+2. The linear constraints would stipulate:
+a. that only one city can be visited from city 1 and that only one city is visited at each stage of travel.
+b. ensure that a given city is visited at exactly one stage of travel.
+Reducing ILP to Drive the TAs Home would be useful to ensure that all homes are spanned in addition to ensuring a cyclic path exists for the driver.
+After reducing the ILP using the Gurobi solver we tried to come up with an efficient drop off path the driver can take.

+  We reduced the Drive the TAs Home Problem to a modified Travelling Salesman Problem in which we cut ‘bridges’ in the graph and completing the subgraph by adding weighted edges based off of the all-pairs shortest path heuristic.
+The graph G is determined by the locations as the vertices and routes as the weighted edges.
+The graph is undirected therefore we have a symmetric matrix.
+In order to keep track of the locations that can guarantee that locations that are not in the houses that have degree 1 must be deleted in order to prevent useless traversal drive.
+We recurse this function in order to cut longer singular stretches of road.
+For all houses that have degree 1 should be cut from the graph as well as any cyclic path not including a drive to these houses will retain optimality as (2)(2⁄3)(D) total energy is greater than D.
+For any locations that can only be reached by two or less locations (the edge as degree two or less), we cut the location and its two incident edges.
+Keeping track of the edges is important in order to further compute what we call “bridges” - location is a home with degree 2 whose edges leave two distinct connected components on both ends when cut from the graph.
+Another type of edge would be along a singular path to a leaf or lead to a leaf itself.
+As TSP must be run on a complete graph, we add weighted edges by summing the entire row of the in-degree node, in order to avoid the TSP using these edges that are not really present.
+With the remaining graph, we run the ILP subtourelim and subtour function from the Gurobi ILP on all of its completed connected components before reconnecting the “bridges”.
+The ‘bridges’ are determined by checking if the edges that were cut connects two connected components.

+  After implementing our ILP solution and testing it on gradescope our drivers paths turned out as not valid.
+For every path there was From further investigating this we could not determine where Gurobi was failing so we reverted in out naive solution.
+Our naive solution is similar to TSP where the driver individually drives every student to their destination.
+Using this naive approach we were able to score in the top 1⁄3 of outputs.